Invoice generator.

 If you bill hourly or by project, a few specifics make invoices go through accounts payable faster:

-- Match line items to purchase orders.
-If the client sent a PO, reference its number in the invoice notes so their AP team can match quickly.
+- Match line items to POs.
+If the client sent a PO, reference its number in the invoice notes.

-- Break down hours by task.
-“10 hours of development” gets questioned; “6 hours API integration, 4 hours bug fixes” doesn't.
+- Break hours down by task.
+“10 hours of development” gets questioned.
+“6h API integration, 4h bug fixes” doesn't.

-- State payment terms explicitly.
-Net 30 is standard; shorter terms (Net 15, Net 7) are fine if agreed in advance.
+- State payment terms.
+Net 30 is standard.
 Include late fee policy.

-- Send the same day you finish work.
+- Send the same day.
 Delayed invoices mean delayed payments.
-Don't batch monthly unless a retainer.

-For calculating what rate to charge in the first place, see our freelance rate calculator.
+For figuring out what to charge in the first place, try the freelance rate calculator.
+Or start from a pre-filled contractor invoice template or Word-compatible invoice template.

 This tool runs entirely in your browser.
-Your invoice data is saved to your browser's localStorage — nothing is sent to our servers, we have no database of your invoices, and your client information never leaves your device.
+Invoice data is saved to localStorage.
+Nothing is sent to our servers, we have no database of your invoices, and your client information never leaves your device.
 The only way to share an invoice is to download the PDF yourself and send it.

 Click "Download PDF / Print" at the top of the page.
 Your browser's print dialog opens.
 Choose "Save as PDF" as the destination and click Save.
 This works in Chrome, Firefox, Safari, and Edge on desktop and mobile.

 Only in your browser.
 The current invoice is saved to localStorage so your business details persist when you come back.
 Clearing browser data wipes it.
-We don't have a server-side record.
+There is no server-side record.

 USD, CAD, EUR, GBP, AUD, INR, JPY, CHF, SGD, and NZD.
 Line item rates, tax, and totals all use the currency you select.